iDigBio/idb-backend/README.md

     systemctl enable <service>

+The recommended services to enable and start:

+    idigbio-ingestion-update-publisher-recordset.timer

+    idigbio-ingestion-mediaing-get-media.service

+    idigbio-ingestion-derivatives.timer

+The timers kick off "oneshot" services that run once and complete and need to be triggered again so the timer handles this.

+The get-media service (aka the "fetcher") has its own built-in loop to run continuously.

-To update the code used by the services, change to the `idigbio-ingestion` user and `git pull`.
-Restart services as needed.
+7. To update the code used by the services, change to the `idigbio-ingestion` user's checkout of this repo and `git pull`.
+Then as root or a user with sudo permissions, execute:

+    systemctl daemon-reload

+and restart the relevant services with

+    systemctl restart <service>

 ### Docker Image